ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 > **Note:** The ASCII text was originally generated by [figgle](https://github.com/drewnoakes/figgle) and has been modified a little.

-I also find that using directives make the code clearer, removing some noise.
+I also find that `using` directives make the code clearer, removing some noise.

 # Conclusion

 That's it; we wrote our first C#/.NET 5 program.
+We also wrote some text to the console, learned to use top-level statements, and learn to simplify the usage of namespaces' members.

+We explored the "hidden" details behind one line of code and got a glimpse of many new names, like directives and statements.
 If you are not already familiar with object-oriented programming, don't worry about all of those names just yet.
 Classes, namespaces, and methods are tools to organize our code that you will learn along the way.
+Many of those things (like directives and statements) are used implicitly, and unless you plan on writing about it, you don't need to remember them just yet.
+Learning to program can be done in multiple iterative phases where you add little by little over what you know until you can achieve your goal.
+Then, you start this process over and add more layers of knowledge on top of what you know to reach your subsequent goals.

 Please play with the code a little to get familiar with what we just covered.
 I know it is not much, but one must walk before one can run.
+Coding is the best way to learn, so get your hands dirty and experiment.

-In the next article, we will explore how to create variables.
+In the next article of the series, we will explore how to create variables.

 ## Table of content